Production Fixed Horizon Planning with Python

 Wagner-Whitin Algorithm

-This problem can be seen as a generalization of the economic order quantity model that takes into account that demand for the product varies over time.
+This problem can be seen as a generalisation of the economic order quantity model that takes into account that demand for the product varies over time.

 Wagner and Whitin developed an algorithm for finding the optimal solution by dynamic programming.

-The idea is to understand each month if adding the current month's demand quantity to past months' orders can be more economical than setting up a new cycle of production.
+The idea is to determine each month whether adding the current month's demand quantity to past months' orders is more economical than setting up a new production cycle.

 Forward Calculation